pkamburov/pkamburov/README.md

 ## Hi there! 👋
-I'm Pavel, a curious individual with experience in advertising and marketing, currently expanding my skills into the tech world by studying at SoftUni, Sofia.
+I'm Pavel, a curious individual with experience in advertising and web support, currently expanding my skills into the tech world by studying at SoftUni, Sofia.

 ## Skills